 Alvarez said Jane Doe’s statements were false, exaggerated, and she lied repeatedly to the court.
 He wrote she acted out of “spite, hate and malice in order to personally hurt me, damage my reputation, restrict my civil liberties and sabotage my career by blotting my stainless legal record.”
 He claimed after the first week of the breakup, he ceased contact with her and moved 120 miles away to live with his family.
 He wrote “I was heartbroken and devastated.
 I believed her when she said she wanted to remain friends and with the exception of the first few days after our breakup where I pleaded with her to reconsider, I ceased contact with her entirely and gave her close to three months of space, no contact, and moved 120 miles away leaving behind our church and all mutual groups.”

 He claimed Jane Doe never told him she wanted a permanent break in communication.
 Instead, she always maintained she wanted to remain friends he insisted.
-He denied every instance listed by Jane Doe or provided an alternative explanation, such as he was dropping off a check at her apartment, he was at Disneyland to meet up with his parents to enjoy the final day of his annual pass, he used his mother’s phone as his had malfunctioned.
+He denied every instance listed by Jane Doe or provided an alternative explanation.
+He admitted he tried to open her door, but stated she always entrusted him with a key wherever she lived, and he could come and go as he pleased.
+He only went to her apartment to drop off items she had requested, to pick up his remaining possessions, and to leave behind the key.
+The second trip to her apartment was merely to drop off a check for sums he owed her.
+Other explanations were equally harmless: He was at Disneyland to meet up with his parents to enjoy the final day of his annual pass and he used his mother’s phone as his had malfunctioned.
 On that call, he told her he was praying for her because it was the anniversary of her father’s suicide.
-She thanked him for calling and said, “God Bless you” he stated.
+She thanked him for calling and said, “God bless you” he stated.

 He declared there was no history of abuse and Jane Doe never feared for her life.
 In fact, he said he helped her and her family through a “plethora of problems and crises,” for which she was grateful, including her father’s suicide, her alcoholism, and her suicide attempts.
 He was even a pallbearer at her father’s wake and funeral.
 He claimed he never controlled her, rather Jane Doe constantly asked him for advice and always invited his input into her decisions.